How to Build a Table

 Mark the Table Leg and Apron Inset

-Turn the veneer board over, on top of the soft towel, so that the better veneer side is facing down.
-With the T-square and the pencil, mark four lines along each of the four edges, one inch inward from the edges.
+Place the plywood tabletop face down on top of a clean towel or drop cloth.
+With the T-square and the pencil, mark four lines along each of the four edges, 1 inch in from the edges.
 Place each of the table legs at the insides of the four corners of this marked rectangle.
 If you like this inset, keep it as it is.
-However, you can change the apron inset, ranging from flush at the edges all of the way to about four inches inward.
+However, you can change the apron inset, ranging from flush at the edges all of the way to about 4 inches inward.

 Cut the Table Apron Materials

 The four-sided table apron will extend from the inner side of one leg to the inner side of an adjacent leg.
 The apron serves to stabilize the table legs, hide fasteners, and provide visual appeal.
-Cut two one-by-threes to 46 inches and two more one-by-threes to 28 inches.
+Cut the apron pieces from 1x3 boards, using the miter saw.
+Cut two pieces to length at 43 inches and two at 25 inches.
 If you varied the inset, adjust these lengths accordingly.